mvysny/vaadin-kotlin-pwa/README.md

 Without the database, we could store the task list into session only, which would then be gone when the server rebooted.
 We will use the [Vaadin-on-Kotlin](http://vaadinonkotlin.eu/)'s Sql2o database support.

+### Running in cloud

+This app is nothing more but a plain war project.
+It can be run in any servlet container; you can run it inside Tomcat's docker image etc.
+See [Running your app in cloud](http://mavi.logdown.com/posts/2870868) for more details.

+This git repo also contains all files necessary for a seamless deployment onto Heroku.
+Just clone this git repo, create a Heroku app, select github as the deployment method and press the `Deploy branch` button - your app should be up and running in no time.